CZY774/czmoney/README.md

 Default categories are automatically created:
 - **Income**: Salary, Freelance, Investment
-- **Expense**: Food & Drink, Transport, Shopping, Entertainment, Bills & Utilities, Healthcare, Other
+- **Expense**: Food & Drink, Transport, Shopping, Entertainment, Bills & Utilities, Healthcare, Other, Apart

 You can add custom categories in the database directly.